Cryozene/DocxToBB/README.md

 2. Python-file is python 2.7, all requirements are in imports
 3. To run, simply place DocxToBB.ini next to the excutable (or .py if running from source).
 *No installation needed!*
-4. Before starting for the first time, make sure to open DocxToBB.ini with the text-editor of your choice (I recommend notepad++), take a glance at the options and change the to your liking
+4. Before starting for the first time, make sure to open DocxToBB.ini with the text-editor of your choice (I recommend notepad++), take a glance at the options and change them to your liking
 5. Run the Executable, select a .docx file to convert - finished.
 If the `clipboard`-option is set to true, simply paste the resulting text at the desired place

 ## Troubleshooting